lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 In subsequent sections we will generalise this to activated variables — and explore how similar wave-like equations arise along directions where curvature becomes locally dominant, driven by internal entropy flow.

-We emphasise that this structure arises entirely from internal constraints — not as an imposed physical law — though its form resonates with equations derived in physical contexts, such as those examined in Frieden’s information-theoretic treatment of wave equations [@Frieden-physics98].
+We emphasise that this structure arises entirely from internal constraints — not as an imposed physical law — though its form resonates with equations derived in physical contexts, such as those examined in Frieden's information-theoretic treatment of wave equations [@Frieden-physics98].

 \subsection{Why a Wave Equation?}

-Before continuing, it’s worth pausing to reflect on what has just emerged.
-At the system’s origin, we derived a local second-order differential equation for the square root of the probability density $\psi(m) := \sqrt{p(m)}$ — an equation whose structure mirrors that of a time-independent wavefunction.
+Before continuing, it's worth pausing to reflect on what has just emerged.
+At the system's origin, we derived a local second-order differential equation for the square root of the probability density $\psi(m) := \sqrt{p(m)}$ — an equation whose structure mirrors that of a time-independent wavefunction.

 But where did this wave equation come from?